Andrey-Kachow/Kladezz/kladezz/Natural_Language_Programming/Declarative/README.md

     OR OTHERWISE TO linear search of query_item in tail of the list.
 ```

-Here the SOME token is abused for indicating the following type tokens.
+Here the SOME token is abused for indicating the following types of tokens.
 May not be the most natural word to use, but the other concern is what would be the better way to describe arguments and types together.
-In Haskell the sequence of types is described associatively, in a sense that sequence of argument types is followed bysequence of argument names.
+In Haskell, the sequence of types is described associatively, in the sense that the sequence of argument types is followed by a sequence of argument names.
-If we use java approach, where argument type is followed by the argument name, for example, we could have some thing like this:
+If we use Java approach, where the argument type is followed by the argument name, for example, we could have something like this:

 ```
 // Java: